Jaswanth-vuda/CO_Project_Avengers_x86/README.md

 # CO_Project_Avengers_x86
 # Phase 1
 # About Instructions,Registers and Memory :
- Added instructuions are  ADD,SUB,ADDI,SUBI,BNE,jump,BEQ,LW,SW,MULI Every instruction should be written in capitals like ADD,SUB but jump instruction has to be written in small, example jump.
+ Added instructuions are  ADD,SUB,ADDI,SUBI,BNE,jump,BEQ,LW,SW,MULI,SGT Every instruction should be written in capitals like ADD,SUB but jump instruction has to be written in small, example jump.

- After each instruction there should be a comma for termination of instruction, for .data and .text and .globl main and labels should not write commas and spaces
+ After each instruction there should be a comma for termination of instruction, for .data and .text and .global main and labels should not write commas and spaces

  For exitting the file  write command "exit" in new line with a comma example:      exit,
 #